 "In the forefront of the announcement of August 20 the policy of the increasing association of Indians in every branch of the administration was definitely placed.
 It has not been necessary for us, nor indeed would it have been possible, to go into this large question in detail in the time available for our inquiry.
-We have already seen that Lord Hardinge's Government are arrived to increase the number of Indiana. ment was anxious to increase the number of Indians in the public services, and that a Royal Commission was appointed in 1912 to examine and report on the existing limitations in the employment of Indians. existing limitations in the employment of Indians...
+We have already seen that Lord Hardinge's Government was anxious to increase the number of Indians in the public services, and that a Royal Commission was appointed in 1012 to examine and report on the existing limitations in the employment of Indians. ...
 The report was signed only a few months after the outbreak of war, and its publication was deferred in the hope that the war would not be prolonged.
 When written, it might have satisfied moderate Indian opinion, but when published two years later it was criticised as wholly disappointing.
 Our inquiry has since given us ample opportunity of judging the importance which Indian opinion attaches to this question.
 While we take account of this attitude, a factor which carries more weight with us is that since the report was signed an entirely new policy toward Indian government has been adopted, which must be very largely dependent for success on the extent to which it is found possible to introduce Indians into every branch of the administration."